Is a Correction Looming Ahead for Pinterest Inc. (PINS)

-Pinterest Inc. (NYSE:PINS) went down by -3.78% from its latest closing price compared to the recent 1-year high of $89.90.
-The company’s stock price has collected -10.16% of loss in the last five trading sessions.
-Press Release reported 5 hours ago that Sprout Social Enhances Review Management Capabilities with Yelp Integration
+Pinterest Inc. (NYSE:PINS) went down by -5.28% from its latest closing price compared to the recent 1-year high of $89.90.
+The company’s stock price has collected -9.43% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that Fastly Names Lakshmi Sharma as New Chief Product Officer

 Is It Worth Investing in Pinterest Inc. (NYSE :PINS) Right Now?